ttopper/CPSC128/docs/01_Course_Introduction/index.md

 This week's assignment is quite different from all the others in the course.
 Assignment 1 is somewhat artificial, because I need a way to know that you have read the things I ask you to, so it has short answer questions, and an exercise as well.
 The remaining assignments are more natural and authentic since they all ask you to write programs.

-Have a good week, and I Iook forward to hearing from you, and seeing your work.
+Have a good week, and I look forward to hearing from you, and seeing your work.

 p.s.
 My goal is to always respond to email during the week within 24 hours.
 If I haven't it's probably because I've overlooked your message.
 Please give me a nudge if that happens!